Understanding cat body language is the first step towards really communicating with your feline friends.

 Each of these areas conveys something different to anyone watching them.

-Understanding these body areas and what their various tells mean is key to getting inside your cat’s head and really understanding what she’s trying to say to you.
+Understanding these body areas and what their various signs mean is key to getting inside your cat’s head and really understanding what she’s trying to say to you.

 Cats use their bodies as a whole to convey certain messages.